The Inward Investment and International Taxation Review: Indonesia

 - allowing corporate taxpayers that conduct work practices, internships or training for human resources development purposes to offset up to 200 per cent of the cost of their activities against their taxable gross income; and

-- allowing corporate taxpayers that conduct research and development (R&D) activities in Indonesia to offset up to 300 per cent of the cost of their activities against their taxable gross income.
+- allowing corporate taxpayers that conduct R&D activities in Indonesia to offset up to 300 per cent of the cost of their activities against their taxable gross income.

 To implement Government Regulation No. 94 of 2010 as amended by Government Regulation No. 45 of 2019, the Minister of Finance has issued:

-On 27 November 2018, the Minister of Finance issued Regulation No. 150/PMK.010/2018 on Facility on Income Tax Exemptions and Reduction for Business Entities.
-This Regulation replaced the previous Minister of Finance Regulation No. 35/PMK/010/2018 on the same.
-Under this Regulation, income tax exemptions can be granted to business entities for a maximum of 20 fiscal years or a minimum of five fiscal years.
+The Minister of Finance issued Regulation No. 130/PMK.010/2020 on Facility on Corporate Income Tax Reduction, taking effect on 9 October 2020.
+This Regulation replaced the previous Minister of Finance Regulation No. 150/PMK/010/2018 on the same.
+Under this Regulation, income tax reductions can be granted to business entities for a maximum of 20 fiscal years or a minimum of five fiscal years.

-The criteria established for business entities that qualify for income tax exemptions and reductions are as follows:
+The criteria established for business entities that qualify for income tax reductions are as follows:

 - the business is categorised as a pioneering industry, such as: